NeonKazuha/Cats_And_Dogs_Classifier/README.md

 # Cats_And_Dogs_Classifier
 Differentiates between Cats and Dogs using Convoluted Neural Networks in the ipynb file.
-Furthermore, contains Images of Cats and Dogs in the Data as well as the TrainingSet Folder.
+Furthermore, cImages of Cats and Dogs can be downloaded over the Internet.